Maui green sea turtle swimming in the ocean

 Snorkel Sets and Equipment

 When selecting a snorkel set, the key components are a mask, a snorkel, and fins.
-A good mask should have a snug fit without feeling too tight, with mask skirts that provide a seal to keep water out.
+A good mask should fit snugly without feeling too tight, with skirted masks that seal to keep water out.

 Snorkel is equally important.
 A dry snorkel comes with a purge valve to help remove water, preventing water from entering the snorkel tube when submerging.
 It’s a good choice for keeping water out altogether.
-As for fins, ensure they are comfortable for swimming without causing blisters or discomfort.
+As for fins, ensure they are comfortable to swim in and do not cause blisters or discomfort.

 Prescription Masks and Visibility